-- 1. The following circumstances cause a misdeal, provided attention is called to the error before two players have acted on their hands.
-(If two players have acted in turn, the deal must be played to conclusion, as explained in rule #2) - (a) The first or second card of the hand has been dealt faceup or exposed through dealer error. - (b) Two or more cards have been exposed by the dealer. - (c) Two or more boxed cards (improperly faced cards) are found. - (d) Two or more extra cards have been dealt in the starting hands of a game. - (e) An incorrect number of cards has been dealt to a player, except the top card may be dealt if it goes to the player in proper sequence.

-- (f) Any card has been dealt out of the proper sequence (except an exposed card may be replaced by the burncard). - (g) The button was out of position. - (h) The first card was dealt to the wrong position. - (i) Cards have been dealt to an empty seat or a player not entitled to a hand. - (j) A player has been dealt out who is entitled to a hand.
-This player must be present at the table or have posted a blind or ante. - 2.
-Once action begins, a misdeal cannot be called.
-The deal will be played, and no money will be returned to any player whose hand is fouled.
-In button games, action is considered to occur when two players after the blinds have acted on their hands.
-In stud games, action is considered to occur when two players after the forced bet have acted on their hands.
+- 2. The following circumstances cause a misdeal, provided attention is called to the error before two players have acted on their hands. - (a) The first or second card of the hand has been exposed by a dealer error. - (b) Two or more cards have been exposed by the dealer. - (c) Two or more boxed cards (improperly faced cards) are found. - (d) Two or more extra cards have been dealt in the starting hands of a game. - (e) An incorrect number of cards has been dealt to a player, except the top card may be dealt if it goes to the player in proper sequence. - (f) Any card has been dealt out of the proper sequence (except an exposed card may be replaced by the burncard). - (g) The button was out of position. - (h) The first card was dealt to the wrong position. - (i) Cards have been dealt to an empty seat or a player not entitled to a hand. - (j) A player has been dealt out who is entitled to a hand.
+This player must be present at the table or have posted a blind or ante.